wentYu/DAphyloSMC/README.md

 ```bash
 brew install gsl nlopt
 ```
-For other platforms or advanced setups (e.g., using Conda, or installing without `sudo`), please refer to the `p4` installation page linked above.
+For other platforms or advanced setups (., using Conda, or installing without `sudo`), please refer to the `p4` installation page linked above.

 After installing these system dependencies, you can use DAphyloSMC normally.